fishnal/aws-notes/database-fundamentals/0 - rds.md

 - Can create **read-only replicas** of the RDS instance
 - Read replicas help to offload traffic from main instance
 - When creating a read replica, it will clone the data from your main instance.
 If you use multi AZ, then it will clone data from a secondary instance to reduce performance impacts.
+- Read replicas maintain an **asynchronous link** to the primary database

 ## Automated Services
 - Patches
 - Backups
+	- By default, automatic backups are enabled and stored in S3
+	- Can configure retention period
 	- Automated backups will be deleted after a certain duration
 	- Manual backups do not expire and can only be deleted with manual intervention
 	- Amazon Aurora gives option to "backtrack" which lets you rewind the DB cluster to a specific point in time, without having to create an additional cluster